 Stair lifts are machinery and should always be serviced or repaired by certified lift technicians.

-The Acorn lift operates off of two stairlift batteries.
+The Acorn lift operates with the use of two stairlift batteries.
 The batteries are internal and should also be serviced or replaced by experienced stair lift technicians that are familiar with the Acorn stairlift.